pauradev/pages/pages/01.Blog/03.Product-updates/27.new-brand-welcome-royal-apparel-american-made-organic-options/item.md

 <img class="alignnone size-full wp-image-7244509" src="https://printaura.com/wp-content/uploads/2017/05/royal-FB-final.jpg" alt="royal FB final" width="910" height="474" />
 <h2>Introducing Royal Apparel</h2>
 We are so excited to announce the launch of Royal Apparel products!
-Print Aura is proud to now carry products from the American Made brand Royal Apparel.
+Printaura is proud to now carry products from the American Made brand Royal Apparel.
 Our hopes with the launch of this brand is to fill in some of the gaps that were left empty when American Apparel was bought out by Gildan.
 However, we are hopeful it will bring much more value to our customers with all the brand has to offer!

 Royal Apparel not only features American made products, the line also features organic, hemp, and bamboo items.
 We are also excited to offer a greater range of kids and youth items in this line.
 <h2>Staff Picks</h2>